bucketplus/ca-control-api-nodejs/Readme.md

 * `ca.getWriteSignedUrlforFile(filePathParam)` - return signed url for a file to write.

 * `ca.writeFile(fileStream, filePathParam)` - writes content to the cloud output file from stream/Buffer.
 The maximum size of a single object is limited to 5TB.

+* `ca.writeFileData(fileData, filePathParam)` - writes content to the cloud output file.
+Can be use for writing data in smaller files.

 * `ca.uploadFile(localFilePath, filePathParam)` - uploads a specified local file to the cloud output file.